qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.2.x.md

 to the same memory constraints and pushing the service into a frustrating crash loop with many Out-of-Memory errors.

-Qdrant 1.2 enters the recovery mode, if enabled, when it detects the repeated failures on startup.
+Qdrant 1.2 enters recovery mode, if enabled, when it detects a failure on startup.
 That makes the service halt the loading of collection data and commence operations in a partial state.
 This state allows for removing collections but doesn't support search or update functions.
 **Recovery mode [has to be enabled by user](/documentation/administration/#recovery-mode).**